 The second store I bought from was recommended by my friendly Airbnb owner.

-惠比須餅舖 (pronounced as Hui Bi Xu Bin Pu) didn’t appear to me that they belong to a retail chain.
-The packaging label stated that the shop has a long history, being established in 1899.
+惠比須餅舖 (pronounced as Hui Bi Xu Confectionery) didn’t appear like it belong to a retail chain.
+The packaging label stated that the shop has a long history, being established in 1899 – see map location.

-The great thing about the mochi here is that we could select the flavour we want and the number of mochi we needed before they sealed the packet.
-They charged based on weightage at NT150 per 600g.
+The great thing about the mochi here is that we could select the flavor we want and the number of mochi we needed before they sealed the packet.
+They charged based on weight at NT150 per 600g.
 That’s about 17 pieces of standard-sized mochi.

 The mochi was similarly soft and Q and not too sweet.
 They have a shelf life of only three weeks.